-Spam Traps are a tool used to catch spammers from sending unwanted content.
+Spam Traps are email addresses used to identify senders who are not using list management best practices.
 In this guide, learn about Spam Traps, how to avoid them, and what to do if you get caught in one.

 In this article: